pachterlab/seqspec/docs/CONTRIBUTING.md

-## Contributing
+# Contributing

 Thank you for wanting to add a spec or improve `seqspec`.
 If you have a bug that is related to `seqspec` please create an issue.
+This document outlines the process for suggesting improvements to the `seqspec` specification and the procedure for updating the specification.

-### Issues
+## Issues

 The issue should contain